unreality/nCryptAgent/README.md

   * Ensure your TPM is enabled in BIOS or UEFI.
 Different manufacturers name the setting differently.
   * Open a command prompt
   * Run `tpmvscmgr create /name <Friendly_Name> /AdminKey DEFAULT /pin PROMPT /pinpolicy minlen 4 /generate` where `<Friendly_Name>` is a name you choose
-* You can use `certreq` and `certutil` to load a certificate onto the smart card, after which you can `Add existing nCrypt Key` to import your Smart Card credentials into nCryptAgent
+* You can use `certreq` and `certutil` to load a certificate onto the smart card, after which you can **Add existing nCrypt Key** to import your Smart Card credentials into nCryptAgent

-### Import an existing key
+## Import an existing key

 If you have a key on your smart card (for instance you have existing credentials on your Yubikey), or have previously created a key using PCP, you can import that key by clicking on the dropdown next to **Create Key** and selecting **Add existing nCrypt key**.
 Select your key from the dropdown after selecting the provider and smart card reader (if required), and enter a name.
-Click save and your existing key will be ready for use.
+Click **Save** and your existing key will be ready for use.

 ## Client Configuration

 Once you have a key added to nCryptAgent you can use it by configuring your SSH client to use nCryptAgent as its SSH agent.
-For OpenSSH for Windows and PuTTY this should work automatically, as long as those listeners are enabled in the `Config` tab.
+For OpenSSH for Windows and PuTTY this should work automatically, as long as those listeners are enabled in the **Config** tab.
 For WSL2 and Cygwin, you will need to set your `SSH_AUTH_SOCK` environment variable.
-The commands for doing this are available in the `Config` tab.
+The commands for doing this are available in the **Config** tab.

 * If you are using the Named Pipe listener, ensure the `OpenSSH Authentication Agent` service is stopped in `Services`
 * If you are using the Pageant listener, ensure pageant is not running